-- 33.1 A senior Home Team shall provide Game Promotion in line with the Basketball England Standards Document: and - 33.2 Teams are required to provide their opponents with a comprehensive Team list at least seven days prior to the Match. - 33.3 When using Game Day Courtside Announcers, they must ensure they follow Appendix 14 in terms of the guidance required for a game to take place.
+- 33.1 A senior Home Team shall provide Game Promotion in line with the Basketball England Standards (Appendix 5). - 33.2 Senior Teams are required to provide their opponents with a Team list at least seven days prior to the Match. - 33.3 When using Game Day Announcers, they must ensure they adhere to the guidance in Appendix 14.
+A breach of this regulation may result in disciplinary action for the Club.